Painful Bladder And Interstitial Cystitis

 Painful bladder syndrome or bladder pain syndrome, also commonly known as interstitial cystitis, is a chronic inflammation of the bladder wall.
 It is not caused by bacteria and does not respond to conventional antibiotic therapy.
 It can affect both women and men, although it is more common in women.

 It can be a long and difficult process to correctly diagnose painful bladder syndrome.
 The disease affects individuals in different ways.
 There are no generalised symptoms and day-to-day life is seriously upset.
 It is important to rule out any other conditions that have similar symptoms to painful bladder syndrome, such as cancer, kidney problems, vaginal infections and neurological disorders.
 Painful bladder syndrome is often debilitating and can cause feelings of desperation and despair.

 There is no cure for this condition and there is no one individual specific treatment that works for everyone.
 People who suffer from painful bladder syndrome need to investigate ways to help themselves manage the condition.
 Unfortunately, it is a case of trial and error for the patient.

-The symptoms associated with painful bladder syndrome include:
+The symptoms associated with painful bladder, or interstitial cystitis syndrome include: